BrewDog Counter Strike Review

 Taste

-This is where this BrewDog Counter Strike starts to show its weaknesses.
-The bitterness is present but muted, and the fruity character is surprisingly subtle.
-There is a touch of citrus and a light pine note, but it does not linger.
-The finish is short, leaving the palate unsatisfied.
+This is where BrewDog Counter Strike really starts to show its weaknesses.
+The bitterness is there, but it’s muted.
+The fruity character is present, but surprisingly subtle.
+You get a touch of citrus and a light pine note, but neither hangs around long enough to make an impression.

-West Coast IPAs should hit hard with hops up front, balance malt in the middle, and finish clean and refreshing, but persistent.
-Counter Strike tastes like someone tried to tick boxes rather than brew a beer that stands proud on its own.
+A good West Coast IPA should hit with hops up front, find balance through the malt in the middle, and finish clean, dry, and persistent.
+Counter Strike feels like it’s ticking those boxes on paper, but not quite delivering them in practice.

 Mouthfeel